 They can offer useful metrics about issues like overcrowded areas, or inefficient logistics or maintenance operations, giving management the kind of data they need to optimise day-to-day operation.

-Enforcing health and safety or security policies is an unglamorous, but typical use case for CCTV cameras in the workplace.
+Enforcing health and safety or security policies is unglamorous, but the typical use case for CCTV cameras in the workplace.
 Policies and regulations related to safety or security are notoriously and subtly complicated.

 They are often broken unwittingly, and immediate feedback on any breach is the only way to ensure that a momentary slip does not become the rule, rather than the exception.